 UCSF will double its existing housing inventory (1,257 units), adding 1,263 net new housing units on and off campus over the life of the project.
 UCSF will add at least 50 percent (632) of these net new units by the projected hospital opening in 2030.

-To continue its commitment to affordable campus housing, the University will ensure 40 percent of all new and existing units are available to trainee and employee households earning at or less than 90 percent and 120 percent of San Francisco’s Average Median Income (AMI), split equally between the two levels.
+To continue its commitment to affordable campus housing, the University will ensure that 40 percent of all new and existing units are designated as "UC Affordable Units" — available to employee and trainee households earning 60 to 120 percent of San Francisco’s Area Median Income (AMI) — by 2050, with half of these affordable units made available by 2030.
+Half of the affordable units will be priced at 60 to 80 percent AMI, 25% of the units at 81-100% AMI and another quarter at 101-120% AMI.

 Transportation and Mobility Improvements